 Item Types

-The left and right arrays support various item types to structure your navigation effectively:
+The left and right arrays support various item types.

 The most common item type.